 As I previously stated, Nitrate is produced from the waste of an aquarium or uneaten food and dead plant material.
-Nitrate poisoning is long-term exposure to between moderate and high levels of Nitrate contents in the aquarium water.
+Nitrate poisoning is long-term exposure to moderate and high Nitrate contents in the aquarium water.
 If 40 ppm or more Nitrates are continuously present in the water, the goldfish will start showing signs of nitrate intoxication.
 A sudden rise of nitrates is also harmful and potentially lethal to aquarium fish.
 The most common reason behind nitrate poisoning is the unregulated build-up of dissolved organic compounds in smaller fish tanks caused by overfeeding or overcrowding.

 Overall, the cause of this poisoning are: